 Effective as of June 29, 2012 the Company and Ken Rifkin entered into a Consulting Agreement (the "Agreement").
 Ken Rifkin is the brother of Jay Rifkin, a company director.
-Subject to Mr. Rifkin's performance of consulting services over a three month period ending on September 29, 2012 the Company will issue to Mr. Rifkin 100,000 shares of the Company's common shares as compensation for his service pursuant to the agreement
+With Mr. Rifkin's performance of consulting services over a three month period ending on September 29, 2012 the Company will issue to Mr. Rifkin 100,000 shares of the Company's unregistered common shares on January 1, 2013 as compensation for his service pursuant to the agreement.